Making handovers work

 Lost in translation

 Adopting new words and terms is part of the evolution of language.
+Just like foreign words and slang, abbreviations find their way into our everyday vocabulary and, eventually, the dictionary.
 And abbreviations, including initialisms and acronyms, are truly everywhere – a natural part of our daily written and spoken interaction with other people.
+Some companies are even known primarily by their abbreviated name; some of them very famous.
+These entities generally fall into three main categories:

 Reading time 7 min.